-Even though many large-scale building projects are scheduled to begin the first quarter of 2020, the sector has come to an unexpected halt with the advent of the novel coronavirus.
+Even though many large-scale building projects are scheduled to begin in the first quarter of 2020, the sector has come to an unexpected halt with the advent of the novel coronavirus.

 Here are some ways your construction business can strategize in order to survive and thrive during a global crisis.

 Much of the construction industry relies on internationally imported machinery and equipment.
 With the sudden shift around the world to an essential needs-based economy that means you can’t rely on your usual distributors and suppliers.

 Take this time to reconsider local options, and network now (virtually, of course!) so that you can hit the ground running once construction projects resume.
 Having both local and global supply channels means you are readying your business for any situation, including a major crisis.

 In Saudi Arabia, for example, the vital King Abdullah Port is remaining open after switching to e-operations as a precaution against COVID-19.
 By handling shipments electronically, the port is minimizing face-to-face interactions while ensuring supply chains for essential goods, like food and medicine, remain functional.
 And 17 governmental organizations are working more closely than ever with port authorities to streamline processes and expand to include non-essential goods as well.